Robert F. Kennedy Memorial Stadium: Motorsports

 On July 21, 2002, the Grand Prix of Washington, D.C., was run over a 1.66 mi temporary circuit laid out in the RFK stadium parking lot.
 The 140-lap race was the American Le Mans Series' first event in the District of Columbia, and the city's first major motor sports event in 80 years.

 Before the race, residents living near the stadium expressed concerns about traffic, parking, and the noise the lengthy event would create.
 Two months before the race, The Washington Post reported that District officials had ignored laws and regulations requiring an environmental impact assessment for the race, and that Le Mans officials had lied to the city about noise levels.
 After the race, American Le Mans officials reneged on a promise to remove the Jersey barriers outlining the racecourse, leaving the unsightly structures in the parking lots for removal at the city's expense.
 When the American Le Mans organization tried to hold a second race at RFK in 2003, outraged residents forced D.C. officials to cancel the city's 10-year lease with the company.
 No more races were ever held.

 The venue saw a return to racing in the 2014 Global Rallycross Championship.
 Much like most of the circuits for GRC at the time, the track was a temporary circuit laid out across the stadium's parking lot.
 Patrik Sandell won the first race, and the event returned for 2 more years.

 Lap records

-The official race lap records at the Grand Prix of Washington D.C. are listed as:
+The fastest official race lap records at the Grand Prix of Washington D.C. are listed as: